 Several studies have looked at St John’s wort as a treatment for depression and compared it to other anti depressant drugs.
 This includes several large randomised clinical trials.
 Much of that research shows that certain extracts from St John’s wort can help treat mild to moderate depression.
 These studies suggest that it is

-The Cochrane Collaboration carry out systematic reviews of phase 3 trials.
-This means they pull all the results of related trials together.
-They looked at all the trials that have used St John’s wort as a treatment for depression.
+The Cochrane Collaboration pulls all the results of related trials together.
+It looked at all the trials that have used St John’s wort as a treatment for depression.
 You can see this review on St John’s wort and depression on The Cochrane Library website.
 It says that extracts of St. John's wort are prescribed widely to treat depression.
 They seem to work as well as standard anti depressants for treating mild to moderate depressive symptoms.
 Side effects are mild and not common.
 But it does not seem so helpful for treating major depression.

 A few laboratory studies are testing some substances from St. John’s wort to see whether they could work as cancer treatments.
 But this is very early research and these substances have not yet been tested in humans.

-Side effects aren’t common but it may cause
+Side effects are uncommon but St John's wort may cause